Common North American Snakes

 In general, the Western and Southern states see the most diversity.

-Texas tops the charts with 68 different snake species.
+Texas stops the charts with 68 different snake species.
 With 52 different species, Nevada is a close second.
 On the other end of the spectrum, you won’t find any snakes in Alaska due to the cold climate.

 In the Western United States, species like the California mountain kingsnake, rubber boa, and the common garter snake are found in abundance.
 The southern states are home to eastern racers, southern watersnakes, Great Plains ratsnakes, and the common kingsnake.
 Southern snakes also include various species of invasive pythons and boas.